 The Healing Process

 It has taken me over a year to fully heal my skin’s acid mantle so that I could wean myself off of oil cleansing twice a day to once every two days or so and to feel comfortable not wearing makeup.
-This organic and colorless BB cream has really helped with not wearing foundation or concealer daily.
-I have used this organic BB cream for a few years now, and when I desire a more polished look its light reflecting minerals give the skin a beautiful finish.
+I used a organic colorless BB cream (now discontinued) for a few years now, and when I desire a more polished look its light reflecting minerals give the skin a beautiful finish.

 I feel that foundation specifically is kind of misleading because although it visually perfects your skin, it also creates an unhealthy dependency where your skin does not look good without it.
 That’s a whole new article though.
 Restoring the skin’s acid mantle to a heathy state while weaning yourself off of extensive skin care and tons of makeup is completely possible if that is something you would like to do.
 Your skin has the incredible ability to heal and balance itself.
 It just takes time and knowledge.

 Having consistently clear healthy skin was something that was extremely important to me, so I took on the exclusive high linoleic journey and feel like I have finally come full circle.
 I did notice somewhat immediate results using only high linoleic oils in my beauty regimen, yet it still took time to allow my skin to heal and it still is improving.
 It doesn’t happen overnight.
 You can read how I cleared my acne and acne scars as it wasn’t just using oils high linoleic acid that did it alone.

 What has been your long term experience with oils high in linoleic acid for those who have been trying this with me?